ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 [Here's a list of 50 places you can find freelance research.](http://www.hongkiat.com/blog/50-freelance-job-sites-for-designers-programmers-best-of/)

-Ideally, you want to work on web apps projects, but even helping someone with HTML, CSS and Wordpress can be good experience.
+Ideally, you want to work on web apps projects, but even helping someone with HTML, CSS, and Wordpress can be a good experience.

 #### Offer your help on projects friends are doing